All Ages & Abilities

 When things cool down this winter, join us for ice climbing!
 Our Intro to Ice Climbing Course allows you to safely try the sport of ice climbing on some real ice cliffs.
 Get out of the house and climb in the fresh air.
-Depending on your skill level and goals for the course, we will climb at one of a number of local cliffs in Massachusetts and New Hampshire.
-We will show you how we set up an anchor, how to belay, and of course how to climb.
+Depending on your skill level and goals for the course, we will climb at one of a number of local cliffs in New Hampshire.
+We will provide some introductory instruction, teach you how to belay, and of course how to climb.
 Get your friends together for some fun this winter…the NEM way.

 5+ people: Call for rates